Quantum Monte Carlo studies of U(1) lattice gauge models of Kondo breakdown

 A central gauge-invariant object in our analysis is the composite-fermion

-which is invariant under local $U(1)$ gauge transformations.
-This operator plays a crucial role in the low-temperature heavy-fermion physics of our model: it represents a naturally emergent quasi-particle that carries electric charge and spin but no gauge charge.
-If the $\ve{\hat{\Psi}}^{\dagger}_r$ operator creates a coherent quasi-particle that participates in the Luttinger volume, the ground state corresponds to the heavy-fermion phase.
-This is certainly the case in the limit where $h_m \rightarrow 0$: the imaginary-time fluctuations of the matter field are suppressed and $\hat{z}_r^{\dagger}$ can be replaced by a static phase, as in the large-N mean-field approximation (see supplemental material).
+$\ve{\hat{\Psi}}_r $ has the quantum numbers of the electrons: it commutes with $\hat{Q}_r$ such that it has no gauge charge and carries spin and electric charge.
+This operator plays a crucial role in the low-temperature heavy-fermion physics of our model: it represents a naturally emergent quasiparticle that carries electric charge and spin but no gauge charge.
+If the $\ve{\hat{\Psi}}^{\dagger}_r$ operator creates a coherent quasiparticle that participates in the Luttinger volume, the ground state corresponds to the heavy-fermion phase.
+This is certainly the case in the limit where $h_m \rightarrow 0$: the imaginary-time fluctuations of the matter field are suppressed and $\hat{z}_r^{\dagger}$ can be replaced by a static phase, as in the large-N mean-field approximation.
+In this limit, the model maps onto a non-interacting periodic Anderson model (PAM) of conduction electrons and composite fermions (see End Matter).

 Compared to more complicated quasiparticles in the full Kondo model \cite{Costi00,Raczkowski18,Danu21}, the composite fermion here takes a particularly simple form.
 In the DQMC simulations, $\hat{z}_r(\tau)$ is represented by a space and time dependent phase, such that including it does not introduce any additional complications for Wick’s theorem.
 This simplicity significantly improves the numerical efficiency and the quality of the composite-fermion Green’s function data.
 It also allows for new possibilities, namely the computation of current-current correlations of the composite fermion.